OutofAi/LoRAEdit/README.md

 ## 🛠️ Environment Setup

 ### Prerequisites
-- CUDA-compatible GPU with sufficient VRAM
+- CUDA-compatible GPU with sufficient VRAM (We use a single GeForce RTX 4090 (24GB))
 - Python 3.12 (recommended)
 - Git
 - Miniconda or Anaconda